athob/py-Galaxia-ananke/README.md

 ***Warning: DO NOT download the repository as a ZIP archive with intention to install it this way, the installation requires the git set up of the repository to propertly install its submodule dependencies.***

-After installation, the module can be imported in Python under the name `Galaxia_ananke` and be ran as such.
+After installation, the module can be imported in Python under the name `galaxia_ananke` and be ran as such.

 ### Troubleshooting installation

 You may find yourself in a situation after installation where importing the package module errors out in an `AssertionError`.
 The installation compiles and installs the backend C++ submodule galaxia-ananke which is required, this `AssertionError` means that process failed in some way at installation.
-When installing the galaxia-ananke submodule, `Galaxia_ananke`'s setup write log files in a cache location.
+When installing the galaxia-ananke submodule, `galaxia_ananke`'s setup write log files in a cache location.
 The `AssertionError` at import that calls for the missing Galaxia executable gives the `bin` path where that executable should be located.
 The parent directory for that `bin` path should contain also a `log` directory, where those log files can be found and can help troubleshooting the missing executable.
 Below are some potential situations:

 #### galaxia-ananke submodule didn't pull appropriately

-The installation of `Galaxia_ananke` is supposed to automatically pull the galaxia-ananke git submodule.
+The installation of `galaxia_ananke` is supposed to automatically pull the galaxia-ananke git submodule.
 However, if the directory of that submodule is empty, it means that the pull failed.
 Try to manually run `git submodule update --init` from the root of this repository before installing.

 #### build-aux/install-sh: Permission denied